Georgia Holiday Planning Guide

 Georgia's rail network, centered on Tbilisi

 , offers decent connectivity to major cities like Batumi

 and Kutaisi, although it's limited to a single main line running westward from the capital.
 Popular cities like Signagi

-don't have rail connections.
+, and Stepantsminda don't have rail connections.
 Sightseeing in Georgia solely by train isn't really an option, though the railways make up for their tortoise pace and limited runs by being far cheaper than those in Western Europe or North America.

 Language of Georgia